 In conjunction with adjacent Moist Grassland habitat, areas of Mixed Dry Grassland are crucial resource habitat for fauna.
 They also act as important ecological corridors, increasing local habitat connectivity and facilitating various ecological processes such as, inter alia, fauna movement and dispersal.
-Many of the diverse fauna assemblages that are likely to occur in the study area, including many species of conservation concern, will depend on the continued integrity of on-site Mixed Dry Grassland habitat.
+Many of the diverse fauna assemblages that are likely to occur in the AOI, including many species of conservation concern, will depend on the continued integrity of on-site Mixed Dry Grassland habitat.

-Figure 3: Mixed Dry Grassland in the study area.
+Figure 4: Mixed Dry Grassland in the AOI.